 2. Know Your Schedule Ahead of Time

-Knowing your itinerary for the trip makes it easier to know when you can realistically fit in that workout.
+Know your itinerary for the trip, or your at home work schedule and life.
+This will make it easier to know when you can realistically fit in that workout.

 Planning your workout into your day makes it harder to come up with an excuse not to do it.
 Consider it like scheduling a meeting, but with yourself.